chichitonaru/psychtoday/README.md

 chmod +x test_ui_docker.sh
 ```

-* After the test suite has ran, an HTML report will be output to the "api_challenge" directory.
+* After the test suite has run, an HTML report will be output to the "api_challenge" directory.

 * The chromedriver and alternate test files were for debugging locally and can be run using a similar method to the above, but they require that Chrome is installed on the host machine with the matching version of chromedriver.